Screen time for teenagers: part of a balanced and healthy lifestyle

 Getting up and moving around is important for your teenage child’s energy levels, development, sleep, and overall health and wellbeing.
 Sitting still for too long without a break isn’t good for your child.

-When your child is using screens, it’s a good idea to encourage him to use screens in short bursts and to take a break every 30 minutes.
+When teenagers are using screens, it’s a good idea to encourage them to use screens in short bursts and to take a break every 30 minutes.
 For example, you could suggest that your child:

 - uses a timer to set breaks in sessions longer than 30 minutes – encourage your child to get up and move when the timer ends

-- makes use of natural breaks – for example, encourage your child to move around when he finishes a level in a game.
+- makes use of natural breaks – for example, encourage your child to move around when a level in the game finishes.

 3. Make physical activity part of your child’s day